 Pre-Summer Maintenance Service

 Before you have to start using your AC for the season, schedule a maintenance service with your AC technician.
 During this service, a technician will inspect all of the parts of your unit and make sure it is ready to be used.
 They will identify any issues that could lessen the efficiency of your AC or any parts that are showing signs of damages that need to be replaced.
 This kind of maintenance is helpful in a number of different ways.

-You can feel confident that your AC is working efficiently and that you’re conserving as much energy as possible.
+You can feel confident that your AC is working efficiently and that you are conserving as much energy as possible.
 By catching problems with your system in its early stages, your technician can save you from needing bigger, more expensive repairs.
-Getting repairs done now will also help ensure that your AC works when you need it most.
+Having your AC serviced now will also help ensure that your system works when you need it most.